Lunder New Naturalists Program

 Photo taken in Maine (l to r): William Wingate Sewall, Wilmot Dow, Theodore Roosevelt – Included courtesy of the Theodore Roosevelt Collection, Houghton Library, Harvard University

 Children are enthralled with technology on tablets, smart phones, and other electronic devices.
 At the same time, and in part because they’re indoors using these devices, many are suffering from what author Richard Louv describes as “nature-deficit disorder.”
 Coastal Maine Botanical Gardens plans to transform this seeming dichotomy into a win-win combo.
-In the summer of 2012, the Gardens applied for – and has now received – a substantial grant from the Lunder Foundation in Portland to pilot an innovative program that connects Maine seventh graders with nature, while capitalizing on the knowledge that we live in a digital world.
+In the summer of 2012, the Gardens applied for – and then received – a substantial grant from the Lunder Foundation in Portland to pilot an innovative program that connects Maine seventh graders with nature, while capitalizing on the knowledge that we live in a digital world.

 Gardens Director of Education and Staff Botanist Melissa Cullina explains that inspiration for the project came when “I was completely struck by an editorial in The Nature Conservancy magazine questioning whether ‘unplugging’ children from devices in nature was always practical.
 Worse, was it a recipe for irrelevance in the eyes of young people?
 The author challenged readers to ‘create a new paradigm, encouraging people to use technology to share their wonder of nature… in modes they’re most comfortable with.’
 It really changed my own thinking about portable devices such as iPods from an educational detriment to a very real resource – in terms of both documenting or sharing discoveries and accessing a wealth of information.
 I began to think of ways to connect students with nature using technology they love, experimenting with my own kids first.
 The app “iBird” has been a huge success in getting everyone in our house hooked on birding for the first time.”